cjbarrie/sicss_21/01_scraping_APIs/02_scraping_APIs.md

 )
 ```

-Will output JSON files like this:
+This will output JSON files like this:

 ```